weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 ## Overview

 This page discuses key ideas and aspects of the new Python client.
-There are code samples throughout the Weaviate documentation, and the "how-to" sections have a large number of task oriented examples.
+In addition to the code samples here, there are code samples throughout the Weaviate documentation.
+The "how-to" sections also have a large number of task oriented examples.

 Please see the migration guide below for changes in the client between beta releases.